 Stages Of Endometriosis

-The spread of the tissue, involvement of the pelvic structures in the disease, extent of pelvic adhesion, and the blockage of the fallopian tubes are specific criteria that help in grading the stages of endometriosis.
+The spread of the endometrial tissue, involvement of the pelvic structures by the disease, extent of pelvic adhesioniXBands that form in the uterine cavity in response to a uterine procedure , and the blockage of the fallopian tubesiX Muscular, hollow ducts connecting the uterus with the ovaries to transport eggs during ovulation are specific criteria that help in grading the stages of endometriosis.

 The stage of endometriosis does not necessarily mean the level of pain, other symptoms, or the probability of infertility a woman would experience.
 For instance, a woman in stage one can have tremendous pain, while stage four can be completely asymptomatic (4).